-Together, beetroot and ginger are also used for weight management/ weight loss and have become favourites as part of a juice cleanse.
+Together, beetroot and ginger are also used for weight management/ weight loss and have become favorites as part of a juice cleanse.

 Health Benefits of Lemon

-Lemon juice is a great addition to this juice as it combines with the flavours to make the juice more palatable for some.
-Plus, lemon juice also adds its own health benefits including anti-inflammatory, antioxidant, and detoxifying benefits.
+Lemon juice is a great addition to this juice as it combines with the flavors to make the juice more palatable for some.
+Plus, lemon juice also adds its health benefits including anti-inflammatory, antioxidant, and detoxifying benefits.

 Lemons are rich in Vitamin C which acts as an immune booster.
 It also prevents spoilage and rotting, thus making lemon juice a great natural preservative.

-Beetroot and ginger are both intense flavours – which can put people off.
-However, there are a few ways you can customise this recipe to improve the taste while retaining the various health benefits.
+Beetroot and ginger are both intense flavors – which can put people off.
+However, there are a few ways you can customize this recipe to improve the taste while retaining the various health benefits.

 - If lemon isn’t what you’re in the mood for then, you could add orange juice to this recipe instead.
 Not only will it help sweeten the combination – it adds extra vitamin c to the juice.

 - This last one might sound a bit weird – but sometimes all you need is to serve your juice with some ice-cubes, and that’s enough to make it feel more refreshing and easier to drink.